-- In Section IV, we construct an analytic model of the absolute error for single bit upsets in IEEE-754 floatingpoint numbers. - In Section V, we extend our model of faults in IEEE-754 scalars to vectors of arbitrary values, and present examples of how data scaling impacts the binary representation and absolute error we can observe. - 3) In Section VI, we perform a case study using Monte Carlo sampling of 10,404,000,000 random vectors of various magnitudes, and graphically show how the error is minimized when operating on values less than 1. - 4) In Section VII, we link data scaling to sparse matrix equilibration, and instrument and evaluate the impact of a soft error in the computationally intensive orthogonalization phase of GMRES.
+- In Section IV, we construct an analytic model of the absolute error for single bit upsets in IEEE-754 floatingpoint numbers. - 2) In Section V, we extend our model of faults in IEEE-754 scalars to vectors of arbitrary values, and present examples of how data scaling impacts the binary representation and absolute error we can observe. - In Section VI, we link data scaling to sparse matrix equilibration, and instrument and evaluate the impact of a soft error in the computationally intensive orthogonalization phase of GMRES.